MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can deploy Office directly from the cloud or download the Office files and deployment them from your network.
 In some cases, your choice of distribution method determines your source location:

+- Configuration Manager from the cloud: You can configure Office settings and push a deployment to targeted devices which will install directly from the CDN.
-- Configuration Manager from a local source: If you use Configuration Manager, you will download the files from the Office CDN and deploy them from distribution points on your network.
+- Configuration Manager from a local source: You can download the files from the Office CDN and deploy them from distribution points on your network.
 - Office Deployment Tool from the cloud: You manage your deployment with the ODT and Office is installed on client devices directly from the Office CDN.
 - Office Deployment Tool from a local source: You manage your deployment with the ODT and Office is downloaded to a local source on your netowrk and installed on client devices from there.
 - Self-install from the cloud: If users self-install from the Office portal, that installation will always use the Office CDN.